fabiomorooka/Letter-Identification/README.md

 With pip, install with the command: "pip install jupyterlab" Next, use the command "pip install notebook" to install the notebook

-3. Run "generateDatabase.py" algorithm in the folder "EMNIST".
-This algorithm will unzip the EMNIST binary files and will read them and generate the ".npy" files.
-These files will be used as database to do the image classification.
-This algorithm must have one argument that is the proportion of the division in the train/validation dataset
+3. To preparete the database that will be used in the study, run the bash file: "init.sh" that is located in the main folder.

 This project uses jupyter notebook to show the results and the algorithms.